fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/464_1.svg" width="5" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/464_2.svg" width="6" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/464_3.svg" width="7" />

-that consists equal amount of black and white fields, and we enter now, we will exit at the black field, and the preceding field could only have been the farthest corner white, and we can continue backwards through all corner whites like this.
+that consists equal amount of black and white fields, and we enter now, we will exit at the black field, and the preceding field could only have been the farthest corner white, and we can continue backwards through all corner whites like this:

 <!---->

 <img align="top" src="References/464_4.svg" width="7" />

 If an area is created with either of the fields marked with left arrow, it cannot be filled.
+The gray fields must be empty in order to apply the rule, as well as the fields the blue line is crossing and the field right to the live end.

 For now, I have only set the program to check the mid across and across cases, marked with pink background.
 To see if the yellow fields are necessary, we need to construct cases for them.